mikedilger/mosaic-spec/docs/identity.md

 Subkeys might be deterministically derived from the master secret key, or they might not.
-Nothing in the Mosaic spec requires such, but some implementations may make use of this.
+Nothing in the Mosaic spec requires such, but some implementations MAY make use of this.

 ## Rollover and Revocation